programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

         <skos:prefLabel>Abdication</skos:prefLabel>
       </skosConcept>

-Here we are saying that the SKOS concept `21250`, abdication, has a preferred label of "abdication".
+Here we are saying that the [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) concept `21250`, abdication, has a preferred label of "abdication".

 What's a SKOS concept?
 That brings us onto another area where RDF lets us choose something important: the way in which we describe things.
-You can make up your own, which is what we've done from time to time in this course, but it's usually more sensible to use one that has already been written.
-Clearly if you are describing marine fauna you would want to use a different classification system than if you were describing Etruscan tombs.
+You can make up your own, which is what we've done from time to time in this course, but it's more sensible to use one that has already been written, if an appropriate one exists.
+If you are describing marine fauna you would want to use a different classification system than if you were describing Etruscan tombs.

-Here we are using [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) (Simple Knowledge Organization System), which is designed for encoding something like a thesaurus or a taxonomy, which is convenient because this is from a project to publish a [thesaurus of British and Irish History](http://www.history.ac.uk/projects/digital/tobias).
+Why use SKOS?
+SKOS stands for Simple Knowledge Organization System and is designed for encoding something like a thesaurus or a taxonomy, which is convenient because this is from a project to publish a [thesaurus of British and Irish History](http://www.history.ac.uk/projects/digital/tobias).

 Just as with Turtle, we can add more triples but, by nesting predicates and objects inside the subject we don't have to repeat the subject.
 So let's declare that the narrower term in our subject hierarchy, one down from *Abdication* is going to be *Abdication crisis (1936)*: